Spatial averaging and apparent acceleration in inhomogeneous spaces: Abstract

 \section{Abstract}

 As an alternative to dark energy that explains the observed acceleration of the universe, it has been suggested that we may be at the center of an inhomogeneous isotropic universe described by a Lemaitre-Tolman-Bondi (LTB) solution of Einstein's field equations.
 To test this possibility, it is necessary to solve the null geodesics.
-In this paper, we derive a fully analytical set of differential equations for the radial geodesics as functions of the redshift in LTB models.
-Then we use them to show that a positive averaged acceleration $a_D$ obtained in LTB models through spatial averaging can be incompatible with cosmological observations.
+In this paper we first give a detailed derivation of a fully analytical set of differential equations for the radial null geodesics as functions of the redshift in LTB models.
+As an application we use these equaions to show that a positive averaged acceleration $a_D$ obtained in LTB models through spatial averaging can be incompatible with cosmological observations.
 We provide examples of LTB models with positive $a_D$ which fail to reproduce the observed luminosity distance $D_L(z)$.
-Since the cosmic acceleration $a^{FLRW}$ is obtained from fitting the observed luminosity distance to a FLRW model we conclude that in general a positive $a_D$ in LTB models does not imply a positive $a^{FLRW}$.
+Since the apparent cosmic acceleration $a^{FLRW}$ is obtained from fitting the observed luminosity distance to a FLRW model we conclude that in general a positive $a_D$ in LTB models does not imply a positive $a^{FLRW}$.